xtaci/kcptun/README.md

 #### Improving Latency

-> **Q: I'm using kcptun for game, I don't want any lags happening.**
+> **Q: I'm using kcptun for game, I don't want any lag happening.**

 > **A:**

-> Lags means packet loss for most of the time, by changing `-mode`, lags can be improved.
+> Lag means packet loss for most of the time, by changing `-mode`, lags can be improved.

 > eg: `-mode fast3`